rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> picks = [ms[x] for x in pickIndices]

 Generating Similarity Maps Using Fingerprints
 ============================================

 Similarity maps are a way to visualize the atomic contributions to the similarity between a molecule and a reference molecule.
+The methodology is described in Ref. [#riniker]_ .
 They are in the :api:`rdkit.Chem.Draw.SimilarityMaps` module :

 Start by creating two molecules: